 A plaintiff has four years from the date upon which the breach occurred to bring a claim for breach of contract.

-The Houston breach of contract attorneys at Berg Plummer Johnson & Raval, LLP have years of experience providing skilled counsel to a variety of clients, including both individuals and companies.
+The Houston breach of contract attorneys at Berg Plummer & Johnson, LLP have years of experience providing skilled counsel to a variety of clients, including both individuals and companies.
 Our law firm has the experience to help you resolve your business dispute involving breach of contract.
 Call (713) 526-0200 for more information.